Before diving into the 15 best music download websites for DJs, we recommend you read the few short sections below for full context…

 You can purchase tracks individually, typically paying less than one US dollar per track (or 0.5 Euros as it is the site).
 Alternatively, you can get a monthly subscription where you pay as little as 30 cents a track.

-The site might appeal to the kind of music lover (or DJ) that likes a wide variety of genres, or perhaps somebody looking for a cheaper alternative to iTunes.
+The site might appeal to the kind of music lover (or DJ) who likes a wide variety of genres, or perhaps somebody looking for a cheaper alternative to iTunes.
 It has a decent user-friendly interface and also a mobile app (which we haven’t tried).
-Visit the website here.
+Visit their website here.

 eMusic’s genre/category list